The deadline for applying to this position has passed.

 Submit your application through Uppsala University's recruitment system.

-Type of employment: Full time , Permanent position
+Type of employment: Part-time , Temporary position 3-6 months

 Number of positions: 1

 Last application date: 2022-05-16